Lakeland Bus Lines

 Lakeland Bus Lines, Inc is a privately chartered and apportioned bus company headquartered in Dover, New Jersey.
-Lakeland operates commuter routes from Morris, Sussex, Somerset and Essex Counties, NJ to New York City.
+Lakeland operates commuter routes from Morris, Sussex, Somerset and Essex Counties, New Jersey to New York City.

 Routes

 Lakeland Bus Lines provides service along three routes, each named for the corridor on which it travels.

 Commuter routes

 Casino Line Service

 Lakeland Bus Lines provides service along routes for day or overnight trips to Atlantic City Casinos, Mount Airy Casino Resort in Mount Pocono, Pennsylvania, and Wind Creek Bethlehem in Bethlehem, Pennsylvania.